LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-This repeats the query, but prints a case
+Adding the 'i' to the count flag (-c) repeats the same query, but this time has printed a case
-insensitive count (including instances of both `revolution` and `Revolution` and other variants).
+_insensitive_ count (including instances of both `revolution` and `Revolution` and other variants).
 Note how the count has increased nearly 30 fold for those journal article
 titles that contain the keyword 'america'.
 As before, cycling back and
 adding `> results/`, followed by a filename (ideally in .txt format), will save the results to a data file.
+e.g.: `> results/revolutionCount.txt`

 So far we have counted strings in files and printed to the shell or to
 file those counts.
 But the real power of `grep` comes in that you can